Wall Street's $6.3 trillion man is worried about a trade war

 Executives at JPMorgan Chase and Citigroup (C) said last week that even though companies were mentioning trade uncertainty more often, most clients weren't changing their business outlooks just yet.

-James Ragan, director of wealth management Research at D.A.
+James Ragan, director of wealth management research at D.A.
 Davidson & Co., said in an interview with CNNMoney Monday that consumers and small businesses remain fairly confident and retail sales have been robust.

 Ragan added that the tech-heavy Nasdaq index and the Russell 2000, which includes mostly smaller US companies, are not far from all-time highs.